AndresMunguia/SRE-Bootcamp-Q12023/README.md

 This API has 3 endpoints that can be used using this paths:

 ```
-// POST endpoint to access database, retrieve user's rol and create a JSON Web Token with it.
+// POST endpoint to access database, retrieves user's role and create a JSON Web Token with it.
     // Example: $ curl -d "username=admin&password=secret" http://localhost:8000/login

 http://localhost:8000/login